Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Introduction

+In particular, $(L,[-,-],N)$ reduces to a Lie algebra when taking $N=\id_{L}$.
 In this framework, Nijenhuis operators serve as powerful tools in describing integrable deformations of algebraic structures and in constructing trivial cohomology classes~\cite{NIj}.
-Later, there are more and more researchers study the properties of Nijenhuis Lie algebras: for instance, Das~\cite{Coho-Nij-Lie} introduced the cohomologies of Nijenhuis Lie algebras and Nijenhuis Lie bialgebras and recently Song~et al.~\cite{Nij-song} investigated homotopy Nijenhuis structures on $ L_\infty $-algebras from the perspective of operad theory.
+Later, there are more and more researchers study the properties of Nijenhuis Lie algebras, for instance, Das~\cite{Coho-Nij-Lie} introduced the cohomologies of Nijenhuis Lie algebras and Nijenhuis Lie bialgebras and recently Song~et al.~\cite{Nij-song} investigated homotopy Nijenhuis structures on $ L_\infty $-algebras from the perspective of operad theory.

-BiHom-algebras were first introduced in \cite{gmmp} and constitute a natural extension of Hom-algebras.
-The concept of Hom-algebras emerged in the early 1990s from research on the algebraic q-deformations of vector field theory.
-Up to now, numerous BiHom-type algebraic structures have been proposed, including BiHom-associative algebras \cite{gmmp}, BiHom-Lie algebras \cite{gmmp}, BiHom-(tri)dendriform algebras \cite{bhtriden}, BiHom-pre-Lie algebras \cite{bhpL}, and BiHom-PostLie algebras \cite{bhPL}.
 When considering the Nijenhuis operators on BiHom-Lie algebras, one must take into account the twisting effect of the two commuting homomorphisms on the Nijenhuis identity.
 A preliminary definition of BiHom-Nijenhuis operators has appeared in~\cite{BH-Nij-operator}, but the connections with BiHom-Lie algebra cohomology remain unexplored.
-This forms the first motivation of the present work: we define the (Nijenhuis) BiHom-Lie bialgebra by the coboundary operator.
+This forms the first motivation of the present work: we define the Nijenhuis BiHom-Lie bialgebra by the coboundary operator.

 As an algebraic structure about differential operators, differential algebra~\cite{diffalg-1,diffalg-2} is the study of differentiation and nonlinear differential equations by purely algebraic means, without using an underlying topology.
-So far, the algebraic structures about differential operators that have been proposed include differential Lie algebras~\cite{diffLie}, differential Rota-Baxter algebras~\cite{diff-RBalg}, differential ($q$-tri) dendriform algebras~\cite{diff-dendri} etc. However, there are some fundamental problems remain open, including the interplay between differential Lie bialgebras, matched pair of differential Lie algebras and manin triple of differential Lie algebras.
+So far, the algebraic structures about differential operators that have been proposed include differential Lie algebras~\cite{diffLie}, differential Rota-Baxter algebras~\cite{diff-RBalg}, differential ($q$-tri)dendriform algebras~\cite{diff-dendri} etc. However, there are some fundamental problems remain open, including the interplay between differential Lie bialgebras, matched pairs of differential Lie algebras and manin triples of differential Lie algebras.
 These gaps provide the second major motivation of this work.